sjpierce/Pierce.AARUG2024/README.md

     alone!
   - `_extensions/`: This folder contains files for Quarto extensions used by my presentation slides.
+  - `data/`: This folder is intended to hold R Data files (`*.RData`).
+    - `MyStudy.RData`: This is an example data file created by `scripts/Create_MyStudy_Data.qmd` and used by `scripts/MyStudy_Report.qmd`.
   - `graphics/`: This folder stores `.jpg` and `.png` graphics files used in my slides.
+  - `scripts/`: The folder holds script files that I occasionally find useful.
+    - `.quarto/`: This hidden folder may be created by Quarto to hold temporary files.
+Do not edit or delete any of these files unless you know what you are doing!
+This folder is not tracked by Git.
+    - `output/`: This folder holds rendered output from scripts in its parent folder.
+      - `Create_MyStudy_Data.html`: This is created by rendering `scripts/Create_MyStudy_Data.qmd`.
+      - `MyStudy_Report.html`: This is created by rendering `scripts/MyStudy_Report.qmd`.
     - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
+    - `_quarto.yml`: This is a Quarto metadata file containing folder-level YAML code that will be inherited by Quarto scripts in this folder or its subfolders.
+    - `Create_MyStudy_Data.qmd`: This Quarto script creates the example file `data/MyStudy.RData`.
+The output from rendering the script is stored in `scripts/output/`.
+    - `Delete_nul_file.bat`: This Windows batch files can be useful if rendering problems leave behind a file called `nul` that is otherwise hard to delete on Windows.
+    - `MyStudy_Report.qmd`: This Quarto script is an example of a dynamic document used in the live demonstration during my presentation.
+It reads in example data, then analyzes it.
+The rendered output is stored in `scripts/output/`.
+  - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
   - `_quarto.yml`: This is a Quarto metadata file containing project-level YAML code that will be inherited by Quarto scripts in this folder or its subfolders.
-  - `apa-numeric-superscript-brackets.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th edition.
-It can be used by Quarto to format references.
-This one shows in-text citations as superscripted numeric values in brackets.
-The reference list is numbered and sorted according to the order entries were cited.
-  - `apa-numeric-superscript.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th edition.
-It can be used by Quarto to format references.
-This one shows in-text citations as superscripted numeric values without brackets.
-The reference list is numbered and sorted according to the order entries were cited.
   - `apa.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th edition.
-It can be used by Quarto to format references.
-This is the traditional author-year format for in-text citations, with the reference list in alphabetical order.
+It is used by Quarto to format references.
+  - `apa-numeric-superscript.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th ed. that has been adapted to use numeric superscripts for in-text citations and put the reference list in the order the citations were used.
+It is used by Quarto to format reference sections.
+  - `apa-numeric-superscript-brackets.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th ed. that has been adapted to use numeric superscripts in square brackets for in-text citations and put the reference list in the order the citations were used.
+It is used by Quarto to format reference sections.
   - `CSTAT_theme.css`: This is custom style sheet file to provide color scheme, fonts, etc. for my slides.
   - `Pierce.AARUG2024.Rproj`: This is an RStudio project file.
 It contains some settings for working with the project in that software.
-  - `README.md`: This file is obtained by knitting the `README.Rmd` file and is used by GitHub to display information about the repository.
+  - `README.md`: This file is obtained by knitting the `README.qmd` file and is used by GitHub to display information about the repository.
-    Do not edit it manually: just re-knit `README.Rmd` to update it.
+    Do not edit it manually: just re-knit `README.qmd` to update it.
 In R Studio, you can read the formatted version by opening the file and clicking the Preview button.
   - `README.qmd`: This file gives an introduction to the repository.